ThakshiRajapaksha/client-onboarding-form-simple/README.md

 - Unit test cases: The onboarding-schema.test.ts has extensive tests of each and every field, both valid and not valid, edge cases as well as combinations.

-- Additionally for testing purposes this code handles the example.com placeholder with a mock response (1-second delay).
-That means, The function checks if the endpoint includes example.com.
-If true, it simulates a successful response with a 1-second delay using setTimeout, returning a mock ApiResponse.

 - Keyboard navigable key :
   Tab - Go down
-  Shift+ Tab - Go Up
+  Shift+Tab - Go Up
-  Space - Select check box , date picker
+  Space - Select check box, date picker
   UP ARROW - Increase Budget
   DOWN ARROW - Decrease Budget

+## Assumption
+- Additionally, for testing purposes, this code handles the example.com placeholder with a mock response (1-second delay).
+That means, the function checks if the endpoint includes example.com.
+If true, it simulates a successful response with a 1-second delay using setTimeout, returning a mock ApiResponse.